-The Home Affairs Committee looks into how effectively the measures introduced in the Proceeds of Crime Act 2002, to deprive criminals of any benefit from their crimes, are working.
-In particular, the inquiry assesses the operation of confiscation orders, which are the main mechanism through which this policy is implemented.
+The Home Affairs Committee is launching an inquiry into how effectively the measures introduced in the Proceeds of Crime Act 2002, to deprive criminals of any benefit from their crimes, are working.
+In particular, the inquiry will assess the operation of confiscation orders, which are the main mechanism through which this policy is implemented.